 The early developmental version of this work that some people seem to prefer is included below in case there is interest.

 This work exists in two editions because I ended up in a position where I thought both would have different but valid audiences.
 Both pieces are built from the same underlying composition, but they explore different emotional temperatures: one more immediate and instinctive, the other more restrained and resolved.
 Some people are drawn to the rawness of one, others to the quiet authority of the other.
 Offering both makes those different responses part of the project, not a problem to be edited out.
-And, I also happen to personally like both editions.

 This print is issued as a limited edition of 50.
 Once the edition is complete, the image will not be reproduced again in this size or presentation.